 Gold is one of the most exciting assets for investment purposes today, as it can hedge against inflation and resist many market downturns.
 You can add gold to your retirement income portfolio by opening a precious metals IRA.
 This investment option provides tax-advantaged support for protecting your future income.

 Two places you can consider for a gold IRA are the Birch Gold Group and Goldco.
-You can get a Birch Gold or Goldco IRA to diversify your retirement portfolio.
+You can get a Birch Gold or Goldco IRA to diversify your retirement portfolio with tangible assets.
 These two groups are very appealing to retirement investors, but they have some differences to note.

 About the Companies